-Yoga is a spiritual or 'self development' practice which has an infinite number of side benefits for the physical and mental body.
-Many people feel this benefit just by attending classes - any movement is better than no movement, and when we bring directed attention to ailed areas of the body and move with the breath guided the effect is greater still.
+Yoga is a spiritual or 'self development' practice which has an infinite number of side benefits for the physical body and the emotions.
+Many people feel this benefit just by attending classes - any movement is better than no movement, and when we bring directed attention to ailed areas of the body and move with the breath the effect is greater still.
 Yogaphysio classes usually involve practices that bring balance to common ailments in the body.
 If a normal yoga class is not helping you though, don't 'throw the baby out with the bath water'; it maybe that you need something that is more specific to you or better paced towards your current fitness level.
 This is when we recommend a private assessment.

 The following practices here are a sample of what we teach.
 Enjoy and get in touch if anything is uncertain!

 Abdominal Core Stabiilty is an important base for all yoga practice.
 When are our body's are healthy, we take this stability for granted.
 However following injury, particularly to the low back, these muscles can be inhibited contributing to onging strain and pain.
 This short practice can be done daily in isolation or you can add other yogaphysio youtube practices to it, to make for a longer practice.
 Subscribe to be kept up to date with FREE regular new video's.

 When pain persists a different approach may be required.
 Pain science suggests that the nervous system becomes wound up when it 'perceives' a sense of threat - this results in amplified pain and pain with normal movement.
 Sensitivity in the nervous system can be addressed in a variety of different ways.